apache/sedona/docs/tutorial/raster.md

 !!!note
     These range and join queries will filter rasters using the provided geometric boundary and the spatial boundary of the raster.

-    Sedona offers more raster predicates to do spatial range query and spatial join query.
+    Sedona offers more raster predicates to do spatial range queries and spatial join queries.
 Please refer to [raster predicates docs](../../api/sql/Raster-operators/#raster-predicates).

 ## Visualize raster images